idno/User-Research/Usability_Testing/Moderator_Script.md

 If you need to take a break at any point or you’d like to quite, just let me know.
 That’s perfectly ok.

-Also, with your permission, I’d like to turn on the recording for the web conference.
+Also, with your permission, I’d like to turn on the recording for the conference.
 The video will only be used by us internally, and it will really help me with note-taking.

 Is it all right if I turn on the conference recording?